- Non-cancerous Breast Conditions

 Any of these parts of the breast can undergo changes that cause symptoms.
 These breast changes can be either benign (non-cancerous) breast conditions or breast cancers.

-Here we will review some of the signs and symptoms of benign breast conditions and how they are found and diagnosed.
-We will also review the more common benign breast conditions, such as fibrocystic changes, benign breast tumors, and breast inflammation.
+Here you will read about some of the signs and symptoms of benign breast conditions and how they are found and diagnosed.
+The more common benign breast conditions, such as fibrocystic changes, benign breast tumors, and breast inflammation are also covered.